ajtowns/powcoins/README.md

 $ ./powcoins setup-wallet
 ```

+If `bitcoin-cli` is not in your `PATH`, you can specify how it should
+be invoked by adding the `--cli="bitcoin-cli -signet"` option.

 Note that this requires scanning through recent blocks for available
 coins, so takes a little time.